44mkashif/examinator/README.md

 # Install dependencies for Flask Server
 npm run flask-install

-# Run the React client, Express server, WebRTC and Flask Servers with concurrently
+# Run the React client, Express, WebRTC and Flask Servers with concurrently
 npm run dev

 # Run the Express server only